-Eddie — oops, I did it again — may be upset that he can’t afford to take the wife and kids to Hawaii or Yellowstone, but that’s his opportunity cost of tootling around town in a brand new luxury car — so he gets no sympathy from me.
+Eddie may be upset that he can’t afford to take the wife and kids to Hawaii or Yellowstone, but that’s his opportunity cost of tootling around town in a brand new luxury car — so he gets no sympathy from me.

-There are plenty of luxury car owners who struggle to pay their bills — or constantly complain they’re short of cash.
+There are plenty of luxury car owners who struggle to pay their bills.

-Well, Experian found that the average monthly car payment last year was $452.
-Now, according to this handy paycheck calculator, a family of four living in the state of California with an annual household income of $40,000 receives $2706 per month after withholding state and Federal taxes.
-That means two car payments would consume one-third of the household’s monthly income on cars — leaving just $1802 for groceries, utilities, rent, and other bills.
+Experian found that the average monthly car payment last year was $503.
+Now, according to this handy paycheck calculator, a family of four living in California with an annual household income of $45,000 receives $2765 per month after withholding state and Federal taxes.
+So two car payments would consume more than one-third of the household’s monthly income — leaving just $1759 for groceries, utilities, rent, and other bills.

 Good luck with that.

 Nobody understood the financial benefits of used cars better than my dad, who brought home a very modest salary when I was growing up.
-He saw the folly of driving a new Mercedes to the grocery store each week only to be left with just enough cash in his wallet to buy store-label pork & beans for dinner.
-As a result, he always did his due diligence and only bought affordable, well-maintained, used cars that he kept for many years.
+He saw the folly of driving a new Mercedes to the grocery store each week only to be left with just enough cash in his wallet to buy store-label pork & beans for dinner — which is why he always did his due diligence and only bought affordable, well-maintained, used cars that he kept for many years.